 Rudding Park, Country house and Grade I listed building in Follifoot, England

-Rudding Park is a two-story country house in Follifoot with an estate spanning across the southern edge of Harrogate.
-Today it functions as a hotel and golf destination, with an 18-hole course and training facilities on the grounds.
+Rudding Park is a two-storey country house in Follifoot, on the southern edge of Harrogate, listed at Grade I for its architectural interest.
+The estate also includes a Grade II listed park and garden, and operates today as a hotel and golf destination with an 18-hole course on the grounds.

 The community of curious travelers